 The Dorset Nurse-Led Parkinson’s Disease Service

 Parkinson’s is a slowly progressive neurological condition that occurs when cells are lost from the part of the brain that controls movement.
 Parkinson’s affects every person differently.
 The symptoms and rate of progression vary from person to person.
+The Dorset Nurse-Led Parkinson’s Disease Service offer support to patients and their Carers.

 The service can be contacted Monday – Friday 7.30am to 5.00pm (excluding Wednesdays) and except Bank Holidays.